Can I begin working as a doula after taking this workshop?

 involved in the local birth community.

 discounts may apply.
 Flexible payment plans are available, and credit cards are accepted through PayPal.
-Please call (413) 858-5048, or email for details.
+Please call or text (413) 858-5048 during business hours, or email for details.
 Click here to receive either of my free e-newsletters:Pregnancy & Parenting in the Valley: Beyond the Obvious, and Growing Yourself as a Doula.